-Do Not Call Register means the Do Not Call Register managed by the Australian Communications and Media Authority electric resistance water heater is defined as a hot water heater using an electric resistance element to heat the water in a storage tank.
+Do Not Call Register means the Do Not Call Register managed by the Australian Communications and Media Authority electric resistance water heater means a hot water heater using an electric resistance element to heat the water in a storage tank.

-electrical work- see electrical wiring work as defined in the Dictionary of the Electricity Safety Act 1971.
+electrical wiring work has the same meaning as in the Electricity Safety Act 1971.